District Wine Village FAQs

 Click here for a map of the Village

 Welcome!
 The Village is 16 buildings all individually licensed to make and produce their own wine, beer, or spirits.
 There is a large Centre Plaza where we have live entertainment, markets, and events throughout the year.
 You can go explore and taste wine, enjoy a glass or bottle at each location but due to licensing, you are not able to leave their patio with your drink.
-To enjoy drinks from the Village in the Centre Plaza you must purchase your drinks from the Eatery.
-To enjoy food at your favorite winery you can order food from the Eatery, and they will deliver it to the patio you are sitting at.
+To enjoy drinks from the Village in the Centre Plaza you must purchase your drinks from the Restaurant.

 Yes!
 Dogs are welcome but must remain on leash and we ask that you keep them out of the water features and off the furniture.